lnilsnils/SimulationStudy_IncubationTime/README.md

 estimates_incubation_time_DengQin.R: Calculates estimates based on Deng's and Qin's data generation process.

 histograms_forward-backward_time.R: Provides histograms of forward and backward time based on Deng, Qin, and proposed data generation method.

+DengQin_dataGeneration.R: Generates data based on Deng's and Qin's method.
+Foward or backward time can be returned.